Skip to main content

 When it comes to actually optimizing your strategy—finding the best parameter values—the native tool is completely manual.
 You change one input setting in the menu, run the backtest, note down the results, and then start over with a new value.
 There's no automatic scanning across a range of numbers, no side-by-side comparison of multiple runs, and no simple way to export all your results for review.
 To test even a modest set of combinations, you're looking at hundreds of manual clicks and notes.

-While TradingView offers helpful features like the Bar Replay Tool for walk-forward analysis and a powerful Pine Script editor, these don’t replace a dedicated optimizer.
-The platform is fantastic for building and initially testing a strategy—but for thoroughly searching through multiple parameters to find the most robust setup, you’ll quickly hit a wall.
+TradingView offers helpful features like the Bar Replay Tool for walk-forward analysis and a powerful Pine Script editor, but these don't replace a dedicated optimizer.
+The platform is fantastic for building and initially testing a strategy—but for thoroughly searching through multiple parameters to find the most stable setup, you'll quickly hit a wall.

 Introducing Pineify Strategy Optimizer: A Smarter Way to Work

-Let's be honest: tweaking and testing a trading strategy by hand is a slow, tedious grind.
+Tweaking and testing a trading strategy by hand is a slow, tedious grind.
 The Pineify Strategy Optimizer offers a different path.
-It’s a Chrome extension that plugs right into your TradingView account and changes how you find the best settings for your strategy.
-This is part of a broader movement to enhance trading with tools like Machine Learning Pine Script to create more adaptive and intelligent systems.
+It's a Chrome extension that plugs right into your TradingView account and changes how you find the best settings for your strategy.

 Instead of you manually changing numbers and hitting "re-run" a thousand times, this tool automates the heavy lifting.
-It performs what’s called a multi-parameter grid search.
-In simple terms, you tell it what to test and by how much, and it systematically tries every single combination for you.
+It performs a multi-parameter grid search—you tell it what to test and by how much, and it systematically tries every single combination for you.
 All the results pop up in a clear table you can sort and filter to find the best performers.

 • You want to test an RSI period between 7 and 21, moving it up 1 step at a time.